 Under special circumstances, deficiencies in important areas may be made up within the first year after entrance into the program.
 Normally, admission to the program will be based on an undergraduate GPA of 3.0 or better and a GRE score of 160 (verbal), 148 (quantitative) and 4.0 (analytical writing).
 However, applicants' recommendations, research experience and additional individual accomplishments will also be considered in the admissions process.

-Applications are accepted online only.
+Applications are accepted online only and are due December 1st.